OneNormalUsername/oxygen-updater-backend/README.md

 Also, a PHPMyAdmin is spawned at `localhost:8183` so you can perform operations on the database.

+#### Windows
-Note: Windows users may need to use Docker Machine or Docker Toolbox, as the regular Docker requires Hyper-V and therfore cannot be used on the non-Pro Windows 10.
+Most Windows developers will have to use Docker Machine, as the regular Docker requires Hyper-V and therfore cannot be used on the non-Pro Windows 10.
 Also, the regular Docker for Windows does not work together with the Android emulator.
+You can get Docker Machine by following the instructions found on https://docs.docker.com/toolbox/.
+Docker Toolbox contains Docker Machine.
+Make sure that Docker Compose for Windows is checked during setup.

 ### No Docker
 If you do *not* have Docker, you'll need a "LAMP server" or "WAMP server" application.